List of Fables characters: Mr. Kadabra

 Mr. Kadabra is a stereotypical Stage Magician wearing a top hat.
 In earlier appearances, he is seen wearing a button with "yog" on it which refers to meditation and concentration.
 His name derives from the magic phrase abracadabra.
-He has recently been killed by an unknown assailant in the first issue of Cinderella: Fables Are Forever.
+He was killed by an unknown assailant in the first issue of Cinderella: Fables Are Forever.
 In the Fables story In Those Days, it is revealed that Mr. Kadabra's real name is Karrant.
 Karrant was a powerful sorcerer who cast a spell on the Adversary that made the Adversary ignore any land in which Kadabra dwelled.
 The cost of Karrant's actions was that he forgot all about the spell and his enemy.
 He wandered from world to world until he ended up in Fabletown in the mundane world, where he made a living as a stage magician, adopting the stage name "Master Kadabra".
 He was eventually killed by Dorothy Gale, who needed a dead body to send a message to her archenemy, Cinderella.